Desa1egn/Desa1egn/README.md

 ## Hi there 👋

-I'm a mechanical engineer by training aspiring to be data professional someday.
+I'm a mechanical engineer by training aspiring to be a data professional someday.

 <!--
 **Desa1egn/Desa1egn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...